antronerds/r2-tutorials/docs/Multiple_Datasets.md

 Tutorial step 1
 ---------------

-1. Use “Across Datasets” in field 1 by default the ‘megasampler’ option is selected in field 2 and click ‘next’.
+1. Use ï¿½Across Datasetsï¿½ in field 1 by default the ï¿½megasamplerï¿½ option
+    is selected in field 2 and click ï¿½nextï¿½.
     [![](_static/images/MultipleDatasets_across.png)**Figure
     1: Using across
-    datasets**](Image:Image:MultipleDatasets_across.png)
+    datasets**](_static/images/MultipleDatasets_across.png)
-2. Leave ‘u133p2, mas5.0’ at the ‘type of data’ option and select ‘ XPO sampler’ at ‘use presets’.
+2. Leave ï¿½u133p2, mas5.0ï¿½ at the ï¿½type of dataï¿½ option and select ï¿½ XPO
+    samplerï¿½ at ï¿½use presetsï¿½.
 The meaning of presets will be explained later on.

 +--------------------------------------------------------------------------+